Surface (topology): Connected sums

 The connected sum of two surfaces M and N, denoted M # N, is obtained by removing a disk from each of them and gluing them along the boundary components that result.
 The boundary of a disk is a circle, so these boundary components are circles.
 The Euler characteristic $\chi$ of M # N is the sum of the Euler characteristics of the summands, minus two:

 The sphere S is an identity element for the connected sum, meaning that S # M = M. This is because deleting a disk from the sphere leaves a disk, which simply replaces the disk deleted from M upon gluing.

 Connected summation with the torus T is also described as attaching a "handle" to the other summand M. If M is orientable, then so is T # M. The connected sum is associative, so the connected sum of a finite collection of surfaces is well-defined.

 The connected sum of two real projective planes, P # P, is the Klein bottle K. The connected sum of the real projective plane and the Klein bottle is homeomorphic to the connected sum of the real projective plane with the torus; in a formula, P # K = P # T. Thus, the connected sum of three real projective planes is homeomorphic to the connected sum of the real projective plane with the torus.
 Any connected sum involving a real projective plane is nonorientable.

 Closed surfaces

 A closed surface is a surface that is compact and without boundary.
 Examples of closed surfaces include the sphere, the torus and the Klein bottle.
-Examples of non-closed surfaces include an open disk (which is a sphere with a puncture), a cylinder (which is a sphere with two punctures), and the Möbius strip.
+Examples of non-closed surfaces include an open disk (which is a sphere with a puncture), an open cylinder (which is a sphere with two punctures), and the Möbius strip.

 A surface embedded in three-dimensional space is closed if and only if it is the boundary of a solid.
 As with any closed manifold, a surface embedded in Euclidean space that is closed with respect to the inherited Euclidean topology is not necessarily a closed surface; for example, a disk embedded in $\mathbb{R}^3$ that contains its boundary is a surface that is topologically closed but not a closed surface.